adeleke123/I4GCybersecurity/Cloud-Security/Module-01/Introductions-and-Cloud-Architecture/Amazon-EC2.md

 ## Amazon EC2

 `Amazon Elastic Compute Cloud (Amazon EC2)` is a core service offered by `Amazon Web Services (AWS)`, which provides scalable virtual servers in the cloud.
-It allows users to easily provision and manage virtual machines, known as instances, to run their applications and workloads.
+It allows users to easily provision and manage virtual machines, known as instances, to run their applications and workloads

 ### Here are the key aspects and features of Amazon EC2: